 Septuagesima Sunday marks the ninth Sunday before Easter and the beginning of Shrovetide, a time of preparation for Lent.
 As such, Septuagesima traditionally marked the start of the carnival season, which we all know culminates in the best day of the year—Shrove Tuesday, aka, Pancake Day!

 But for me, the most interesting aspect of Septuagesima Sunday, even more so than pancakes, is that on this day, the church “locked away” the word Alleluia, and it was not used in the liturgy again until Easter Sunday.
-In fact, the concept of locking away the Alleluia from Septuagesima Sunday until Easter Sunday often manifested itself in a very concrete way.
+In fact, the concept of locking away the word Alleluia from Septuagesima Sunday until Easter Sunday often manifested itself in a very concrete way.
 In certain regions, a physical representation of the Alleluia was quite literally buried in the ground until it was dug up, or resurrected, at the Easter vigil.

 This idea of “locking away” or “burying” a word for 63 days days intrigued me, so I dived deeper into the history, etymology, and usage of the word “Alleluia.”